-Genome Engineering
+Genome Engineering Research Program

-Jumpstart your Future Career in Medicine
+Jumpstart your Future Career in Biotech

-Course Schedule
+Course Info and Schedule

-Location: University Lab Partners, 5270 California Ave.
-Suite 300, Irvine, CA 92617
+Location: University Lab Partners, 5270 California Ave., Suite 300, Irvine, CA 92617

 For High School and Undergraduate Students